-The U.S. has a highly developed and intricate banking system, and its largest financial institutions play a vital role in the country’s economy.
-That’s no surprise given that four of the largest U.S. banks — JPMorgan Chase, Bank of America, Wells Fargo and Citibank — combined held nearly $9.1 trillion in assets in 2021.
+The United States has a highly developed and intricate banking system, and from the Federal Reserve to its largest consumer banks, several financial institutions play a vital role in the country’s economy.
+That’s no surprise given that four of the largest U.S. banks — JPMorgan Chase, Bank of America, Wells Fargo and Citi® — hold trillions of dollars in assets

-Here are the 10 biggest banks in the U.S. based on consolidated assets held, with key insights into what sets each one apart and how they grew to where they are today.
+Today, the No. 1 bank in America, based on assets, is JPMorgan Chase.
+Here is the full list of the biggest banks in America based on consolidated assets held, with key insights into what sets each one apart and how they grew to where they are today.

 1. JPMorgan Chase

 JPMorgan Chase is the largest bank in the U.S., with roughly $3.20 trillion in consolidated assets.
 Founded more than 220 years ago in New York City, JPMorgan Chase — commonly called Chase — has a nationwide presence, with more than 4,700 branches in 48 states and 16,000 ATMs, making it one of the most accessible banks in the country.

 JPMorgan Chase has successfully employed a digital strategy to attract customers, offering one of the best mobile banking apps available today.
 It has also managed to seamlessly merge commercial banking and investment banking, offering a wide array of products and services to its clients.
 This, coupled with its massive size, has made JPMorgan Chase the go-to bank for many businesses and investors.

 As one of the world’s leading financial institutions, Bank of America, Member FDIC, provides small- and middle-market businesses, individuals, governments and large corporations with investment management, banking and other risk and financial management solutions.
 It has thousands of ATMs and financial centers, ensuring that its customers can bank when and where they want.